xyn3x/moodle-fetcher/README.md

 - Course grade analysis via graphs and statistics.
 (Not finished)
 - Grade prediction based on current grades and assessment weights.
 (Not finished)
 - Data storing in DB (Not finished)
-- You can run this script in your computer with Docker (Only for NU Kazakhstan students)
+- You can run this script in your computer via Docker (Only for NU Kazakhstan students)
 - Auto updating data

 > [!NOTE]